Maine-Made Ice Cream

 First Maine put local dairy on the map with our cheese – now ice cream lovers throughout the state are rising to the challenge to make the best, freshest, homemade ice cream.
 Maine now boasts an abundance of special ice cream, from traditional to innovative.
 Whatever region of Maine you find yourself in – there is sure to be something creamy, cold and delicious nearby.

 Ice cream is the perfect summer treat which is why many of Maine’s amazing locally made ice cream shops are only open seasonally.
-Top hits include Bresca & The Honeybee found lakeside in New Gloucester, where James Beard award-winning chef Krista Desjarlais creates unique and adventurous flavors, or Butterfield’s in Dover-Foxcroft, open since 1950, and don’t miss Houlton Farms Dairy Bar in Houlton, Presque Isle and Caribou.
+Top hits include Bresca & The Honeybee found lakeside in New Gloucester, where James Beard award-nominated chef Krista Desjarlais creates unique and adventurous flavors, or Butterfield’s in Dover-Foxcroft, open since 1950, and don’t miss Houlton Farms Dairy Bar in Houlton, Presque Isle and Caribou.
 Kennebunkport’s Rococo artisan ice cream has creative flavors like Blueberry Chipotle and Vegan Blood Orange Raspberry & Candied Citron.
 Dorman’s Dairy Dream, in Thomaston since 1951, has seasonal flavors like strawberry in the summer and pumpkin with hot apple pie topping in the autumn and there is a multitude of ice cream food trucks to cater to your sweet tooth on the go.

 These ice cream shops are just the tip of the ice cream cone, as it were.
 What is your favorite ice cream?